Last Updated: June 2026

 - Complete Guide to the Chicago Bean (Cloud Gate) — best times, photo tips, and insider details

-- Guide to the Art Institute of Chicago — connected to the park via the Nichols Bridgeway
+- Guide to the Art Institute of Chicago — connected via the Nichols Bridgeway

-- Loop Hidden Gems — the best tucked-away spots in the neighborhood surrounding the park
+- Loop Hidden Gems — the best tucked-away spots around the park

-- First-Time Visitor’s Guide to Chicago — the complete overview for planning your trip
+- First-Time Visitor’s Guide to Chicago — the complete trip-planning overview

-- Chicago CTA Guide — how to navigate the L train like a local
+- Chicago CTA Guide — how to navigate the L like a local